Alba3k/Alba3k/README.md

 - 📌 Experience in the development, maintenance and implementation of various configurations of the 1C system.
 Automation of production, payroll, transport.

-- 📌 Currently a sole trader.
-I am engaged in the development and implementation of software.
+- 📌 I am engaged in the development and implementation of software.
 Scraping, parsing, data processing, building dashboards, writing scripts to automate business processes, building reports.